TheBrownLab/phylofisher-pages/pages/detailed-example-workflow/Step_6_Taxa_and_Gene_Selection.md

     NOTE: Decisions provided to `--to_include` will override decisions provided to `--to_exclude` so be cautious.

-    Alternatively, all changes can be made manually by opening `select_taxa.tsv` and changing taxa designations from “yes” to “no.
+    Alternatively, all changes can be made manually by opening `select_taxa.tsv` and changing taxa designations from “yes” to “no".

     <br>